 The Bestgaurder features full HD digital resolution via a 1.5″ TFT screen, making it usable in both the daytime and nighttime.
 You can also record HD images and video with the Bestgaurder whereas the Firefield is just for observation with no recording options available.

-- User Friendly interface: built-in 1.5" TFT screen with setting Menu in seven language; 4 adjustable IR level, Make you to see clearly in the tiny ambient light; 1-5x digital zoom
+- 3). user friendly interface: built-in 1.
+5” TFT screen with setting menu in seven languages, easy to use; 4 adjustable IR level, make you to see clearly in the tiny ambient light or in the complete darkness; 1-5x digital zoom,...

 Finally, in terms of tactical applications the Bestgaurder wins hands down for it’s lightweight design, compact form and complete enclosure in a very grippy rubber shell.
 This matte black shell makes the device itself ultra discreet, but also means the unit is IPX4 rated water-resistant.